jupyterhub/repo2docker/docs/source/config_files.rst

 This is a conda environment specification, that lets you install packages with conda.
 You can also install files from pip in your ``environment.yml`` as well.
 Our example `enviornment.yml <https://github.com/binder-examples/python-conda_pip/blob/master/environment.yml>`_
-shows how one can specify a conda enviornment for repo2docker.
+shows how one can specify a conda environment for repo2docker.

 ``requirements.txt``
 ^^^^^^^^^^^^^^^^^^^^

-This specifies a list of Python packages that should be installed in a virtualenv (or conda environment).
+This specifies a list of Python packages that should be installed in your environment.
 Our `requirements.txt example <https://github.com/binder-examples/requirements/blob/master/requirements.txt>`_ on GitHub shows a typical requirements file.

 ``REQUIRE``